448 Anzac Parade,

 On May 21st 1947 the Reno Theatre screened its last program and on the following day became an Odeon, operated by the Acme Theatres circuit.
 The debut program was “The Desert Song” and “Black Angel”.
 Acme ran a circuit wide club for kids which was inaugurated at the Odeon along with the big Australian made hit “The Overlanders”.

-The Odeon was destroyed by a fire on 20th October 1965 and the remains were demolished, making way for the Castellorizian Club, an organisation serving the large Greek immigrant population.
+The Odeon was destroyed by a fire in the early hours of 21st October 1965 and the remains were demolished, making way for the Castellorizian Club, an organisation serving the large Greek immigrant population.

 Just login to your account and subscribe to this theater.